survivejs/webpack-book/manuscript/loading/02_images.md

 T> If you want to output your images below a particular directory, set it up like this: `name: './images/[hash].[ext]'`.
 Adjust to your liking.

 W> Be careful not to apply both loaders on images at the same time!
-Use the `include` field for further control if *url-loader* `limit` isn’t enough.
+Use the `include` field for further control if *url-loader* `limit` isn't enough.

 ## Integrating Images to the Project